-Figure 5-31 Draw the Privacy Mask
+Figure 5-33 Draw the Privacy Mask

-- 2. Check the checkbox of Enable Privacy Masks to enable this function. - 3.
-Click the PTZ control buttons to find the area you want to set the privacy mask. - 4.
-Click Draw Area; drag the mouse in the live video window to draw the area. - 5.
-You can drag the corners of the red rectangle area to draw a polygon mask. - 6.
-Click Stop Drawing to finish drawing or click Clear All to clear all of the areas you set without saving them. - 7.
-Click Add to save the privacy mask, and it will be listed in the Privacy Mask List area. - 8.
-Modify the mask settings.

-• Type: you can specify a desired color for the mask or set it as mosaic.
+- 2. Click the PTZ control buttons to find the area you want to set the privacy mask. - 3.
+Click Draw Area; drag the mouse in the live video window to draw the area. - 4.
+You can drag the corners of the red rectangle area to draw a polygon mask. - 5.
+Click Stop Drawing to finish drawing or click to clear all of the areas you set without saving them. - 6.
+Click Add to save the privacy mask, and it will be listed in the Privacy Mask List area. - 7.
+Modify the mask settings. - Type: you can specify a desired color for the mask or set it as mosaic.